 - [(e) Standards implementation procedures.
 Provisions for implementing the water quality standards are described in a document entitled Procedures to Implement the Texas Surface Water Quality Standards (RG-194) as amended and approved by the Texas Commission on Environmental Quality and EPA.] - [(f) Permit schedules to meet standards.
 Upon permit amendment or permit renewal, the commission may establish interim effluent limitations to allow a permittee time to modify effluent quality in order to attain final effluent limitations.
 The duration of any interim effluent limitations may not be longer than three years from the effective date of the permit issuance, except in accordance with a temporary variance as described in subsection (d)(5) of this section.] - [(g) Temporary standards.
-Where a criterion is not attained and cannot be attained for one or more of the reasons listed in 40 Code of Federal Regulations (CFR) §131.10(g), then a temporary standard for specific water bodies may be adopted in §307.10 of this title as an alternative to changing uses.
-A criterion that is established as a temporary standard must be adopted in accordance with the provisions of subsection (d)(3) of this section.
-Specific reasons and additional procedures for justifying a temporary standard are provided in the standards implementation procedures.
-A temporary standard must identify the water body or water bodies where the criterion applies.
-A temporary standard identifies the numerical criteria that apply during the existence of the temporary standard.
-A temporary standard does not exempt any discharge from compliance with applicable technology-based effluent limits.
-A temporary standard expires no later than the completion of the next triennial revision of the Texas Surface Water Quality Standards.
-When a temporary standard expires, subsequent discharge permits are issued to meet the applicable existing water quality standards.
-If a temporary standard is sufficiently justified in accordance with the provisions of subsection (d)(3) of this section, it can be renewed during revisions of the Texas Surface Water Quality Standards.
-A temporary standard cannot be established that would impair an existing use.]
+Where a criterion or designated use is not attained and cannot be attained for one or more of the reasons listed in 40 Code of Federal Regulations (CFR) §131.10(g), or to facilitate restoration or reconfiguration activities that preclude the attainment of the designated use or criterion, then a temporary standard for specific water bodies or permittees may be adopted in §307.10 of this title as an alternative to changing uses.] - [(1) A temporary standard identifies the interim numerical criteria or use that applies during the existence of the temporary standard.] - [(2) A temporary standard must be adopted in accordance with the provisions of subsection (d)(3) of this section.
+Once adopted, a temporary standard is the applicable standard for the purposes of developing wastewater discharge permit limits and issuing certifications specified in the federal Clean Water Act, §401 and Chapter 279 of this title (relating to Water Quality Certification).